baldurk/renderdoc/docs/behind_scenes/vulkan_support.rst

 Non-windows platforms
 ---------------------

-Linux and other platform support follows naturally when thinking about Vulkan support.
-Currently there is full support for capturing and replaying on linux, however the Qt UI is still work in progress.
+Linux and other pltaform support follows naturally when thinking about Vulkan support.
+There is full support for capturing and replaying on linux, with the UI based on Qt.
+It is also possible to capture on another platform, and then replay on windows or windows.
 For more information on this see :doc:`../how/how_network_capture_replay`.

 See Also
 --------